syncfusion/blazor-docs/src/grid/datagrid/webassembly-performance.md

----
-title: "WebAssembly performance"
-component: "DataGrid"
-description: "Tips to use Blazor DataGrid component in Blazor WebAssembly application without performance degradation."
----

 # WebAssembly performance

-This section provides performance guidelines for using Syncfusion data grid component efficiently in Blazor WebAssembly application.
-The general framework Blazor WebAssembly performance best practice/guidelines can be found [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/webassembly-performance-best-practices).
+This section provides guidelines for using grid component in Blazor WebAssembly application.
+The guidelines for the Blazor WebAssembly performance best practice can be found [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/webassembly-performance-best-practices).

 ## Avoid unnecessary component renders